ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

                                When count is also specified, count is applied to the number of returned records, not the sampled records.
                                So, with sample=0.05 and count=7, when there is a total of 100 records available, approximately 5 will be returned.
                                When there are 1000 records, 7 will be returned.
 When there are 10,000 records, 7 will be returned. (default: 1)

+   ` --timestamps value`       Set the format in which response timestamps are returned.
+Valid values: "unix", "unixnano", "rfc3339".

    `-i, --instance INSTANCE_NAME`  Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.